Young African-Americans with Colon Cancer Fare Worse

 Meanwhile, racial disparities in colorectal cancer survival have worsened overall since 2000.

-“There are differences between the races, and there may be differences in younger patients,” says study author Elena Stoffel, M.D., director of the Cancer Genetics Clinic at the University of Michigan Comprehensive Cancer Center.
+“There are differences between the races, and there may be differences in younger patients,” says study author Elena Stoffel, M.D., director of the Cancer Genetics Clinic at the University of Michigan Rogel Cancer Center.
 “We need to look at tumors that develop in young people and in African-Americans to see if they have molecular differences compared to the typical colorectal cancer seen in older adults.”

 Disparities due to more than preventive care